McMadRedDad/WaterAnalyzer/protocol.md

 Value for "id" parameter is taken from the server's response to the respective "calc_preview" request.
 The "sb" parameter stands for "scalebar" and defines whether a scalebar should be generated for the preview.
 It can be either '0' (no scalebar) or '1' (generate scalebar).
+The "mask" parameter defines whether a water mask overlay should be included for the preview.
+It can be either '0' (no mask) or '1' (include mask).

 The response follows: